tduck96/GoogleLandUIClone/README.md

 # Google Landing Page UI Clone

 Simple UI clone of Google landing page.
 For kicks.
+To Learn how to arrange files within React framework

 Clone
 https://user-images.githubusercontent.com/98187423/167023034-2f776779-ddb1-43a1-a11a-235b4803a759.mov